Baykar: History

 Turkish industry responded to foreign sales boycotts by announcing provision of domestically manufactured alternatives to Baykar – TEI-PD170 motor (Turkish Aerospace Industries), optical camera (Aselsan CATS system), and fuel valve (Aselsan).
 Turkish defense industry researcher Kadir Doğan tweeted that cancellation of sales of components to Baykar by foreign companies did not pose a major problem, and that as of January 2021 all those components have been replaced by locally manufactured alternatives.

 In 2021 the Ukrainian military for the first time in the war in Donbas used a Bayraktar strike drone, Bayraktar TB2.

 In June 2022 the "People's Bayraktar" fundraising project was launched in Ukraine, which managed to fundraise in three days over ₴600 million to purchase three Bayraktar TB2.

+The company has a cooperation agreement with Come Back Alive, Ukraine's largest charitable foundation, which was signed in Istanbul on August 3, 2022, by Baykar's CEO Haluk Bayraktar and the Foundation's Director Taras Chmut.

 In 2023 it was developing the Bayraktar TB3 due to a lack of fixed-wing aircraft to deploy on the drone-carrying amphibious assault ship TCG Anadolu.

-In 2024 Baykar announced that they decided to develop their own engine and that they plan to spend $300 million dollars on engine production within a 5-year period.
+In 2024 Baykar announced that they decided to develop their own engine and that they plan to spend $300 million on engine production within a 5-year period.

 On 27 December 2024, it acquired Italian aerospace manufacturer Piaggio Aerospace.

-On 6 March 2025, Italian defense firm Leonardo and Baykar have agreed to cooperate on unmanned aerial vehicles.
+On 6 March 2025, Italian defense firm Leonardo and Baykar have agreed to cooperate on unmanned aerial vehicles.The Italian government approved the Leonardo–Baykar joint venture to develop and produce unmanned aerial systems, subject to conditions limiting international cooperation and exports to countries aligned with EU and NATO policies.
+The approval was granted under Italy's Golden Power regulations, which also require measures to protect sensitive technologies and classified information.

+In May 2026, Safran Electronics & Defense and Baykar signed a strategic partnership agreement covering the development of integrated unmanned aerial systems, advanced navigation technologies, and smart weapon systems.
+The agreement includes the integration of Safran’s Euroflir electro-optical systems onto Bayraktar TB2 platforms.
+The partnership combines Safran’s expertise in optronic sensors and navigation with Baykar’s experience in UAV development and operations.